LifeIsMadness/TaskManager/README.md

-# TaskManager
+# WheatherApp
-Android app for managing tasks.
+Android app using OpenWheatherAPI